forestgrape/coronavirus/transmission.md

 * In humid and warm temperature environments (above 30 degrees), there are no known events of a step increase in death numbers.
 [Chan](#chan) shows that warm temperatures of 33 Celsius and high relative don't yield a much faster rate of inactivation; temperatures over 38 degrees do induce a much faster inactivation.
 A possible explanation why in humid conditions around 33 degrees there no super-spreading events observed is: In humid environments, organic particles act as condensation nuclei and therefore loose their dry form.
 So viruses "find" themselves within aerosols which in turn often growth to droplets.
 In this case, a droplet like spreading pattern with no super-spreading events would be expected.

-* The initial cases that led to the discovery of Sars-CoV-2 occurred during cold outside temperature and therefore dry indoor air in the Wuhan Sea Food market.
-Pictures of the market suggest that the market is partly indoor and therefore likely heated.
-The earliest observed Sars-Cov-1 cases are linked to a similar setting of a live animal market.